philyboysmith/wsrt/content/collections/pages/downs-to-the-sea.md

         content:
           -
             type: text
-            text: 'Downs to the Sea is a project led by the South Downs National Park Authority and South Downs Trust to bring together environmental organisations, farmers and communities to create and restore priority wetland habitats in the National Park and beyond. '
+            text: 'Downs to the Sea is a project led by the South Downs National Park Authority and South Downs Trust to bring together environmental organisations, farmers and communities.
+We’re focusing on water in the landscape, and water in people’s lives.
+Creation and restoration of ponds and wetlands is a key part of this project, as well as inspiring people to take action for our rivers and wetland habitats.  '
       -
         type: set
         attrs: